bitcraftlab/Processing-Android-Getting-Started/readme.md

 ## Installing the SDK

 If all you ever want is to create quick and dirty prototypes, you may never need to work with and actual IDE.
-In this case all you need are the Android [SDK tools]((https://developer.android.com/sdk/index.html).
+In this case all you need are the Android [SDK tools](https://developer.android.com/sdk/index.html).
+For OSX the file can be found [here](http://dl.google.com/android/android-sdk_r22.6.2-macosx.zip)

 ## Installing an IDE